 No Bake Cornflake Cookies

-Need more chocolate + peanut butter options?
-Try these: Peanut Butter Blossoms, Chocolate Covered Peanut Butter Rice Krispie Balls, or Crockpot Peanut Clusters.
+They’re downright addicting.
+And if you love the chocolate and peanut butter combination, you’ll want to try Peanut Butter Blossoms, Chocolate Covered Peanut Butter Rice Krispie Balls, and Crockpot Peanut Clusters next!

 - Small Saucepan – I prefer nonstick & dishwasher safe (bc I’m lazy)